KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Kylo was developed by `Think Big`_ (a Teradata company) and it is in use at a dozen major corporations globally.
 Think Big provides big data and
-analytics consulting to the world's largest organizations, working across every industry.
-Think Big has over 7 years experience with 150 successful big data projects.
+analytics consulting to the world's largest organizations, working across every industry in performing 150 successful big data projects over the last seven years.
 Think Big has been a
 major beneficiary of the open-source Hadoop ecosystem and elected to open-source Kylo in order to contribute back to the community and improve value.

 What does Kylo mean?